slowkow/ggrepel/vignettes/ggrepel.md

   the x axis
 - `nudge_y` is how much to shift the starting position of the text label along the y axis
+- `direction` is what direction to allow movement of the label, either "both" (default), "x", or "y"

-Here is an example that uses all of these options:
+Here is an example that uses most of these options:

 ```r